jwiseman37/DemoUefTool/README.md

 proctoring integration, LTI launches, help overrides, and others.

 #### LTI: The following will be demonstrated:
 - When you goto tools & click on the placement you added, the jwt payload will be displayed.
-You can configure out placement types and see the same.
+You can configure other placement types and see the same.

 ## Is it Running?